 This form is also known as the 13 Posture Sword Form, the 13 Energies Sword Form, or the 13 Dynamics Sword Form, based on the 13 basic dynamics of Tai Chi Straight Sword.

-The spear is the last weapon taught in our system.
-This form was not originally taught by Grandmaster Tchoung, but passed down to us through one of his students, Sifu Eric Eastman.
+While this form was not originally taught by Grandmaster Tchoung Ta-Tchen, it was passed down to us through one of his senior students, Sifu Eric Eastman, preserving the spirit and depth of traditional Tai Chi weapons training.